Mental health hospital investigated following two teenage deaths

-Michele Benjamin, a chartered legal executive in the medical negligence team at Ashtons Legal comments: “It’s tragic that the Trust have failed in their duty of care to protect their patients which has led to its closure.
+A chartered legal executive in the medical negligence team at Ashtons Legal comments: “It’s tragic that the Trust have failed in their duty of care to protect their patients which has led to its closure.
 Two teenagers should not have had to die in the hands of this hospital – a place where they were meant to be safe.
 The fact that this hospital has been closed down shows the extent of the troubles this hospital was in and demonstrates the need for reforms in general with mental hospitals like these.
 Unfortunately, we are receiving more and more cases whereby negligent care has led to the death of mental health patients, and in many cases, their deaths could have been avoided.”

 How can we help?

 If you have an enquiry or you would like to find out more about our services, why not contact us?